-1. Only current Harvard undergraduates may apply to HSIP internships.
-Please refrain from forwarding the listings to friends who are not current Harvard College students.
+1. Only current Harvard undergraduate/graduate students may apply to HSIP internships.
+Please refrain from forwarding the listings to friends who are not current students at Harvard.

 2. All application materials sent through Harvardwood will be reviewed by HSIP directors to ensure compliance.

 3. Applicants must have a Harvardwood Full Membership to access the listings below and apply.
 Positions may be filled on a first come first serve basis, so we encourage students and companies to submit their materials as early as possible.
 (The priority submission date for students is March 19, 2023.
 Preference will be given to students who apply before then.)

 4. Applicants may apply to an unlimited number of HSIP applications.

 5. Internship Credit - Some employers may require that students receive course credit to be eligible for the internship they offer.
 Please see here for more information about Harvard College’s policy: https://careerservices.fas.harvard.edu/resources/internship-course-credit/ Many community colleges also offer Independent Study courses (for example, Santa Monica College in Los Angeles).

 Students often ask about opportunities to work in physical production (i.e., "on-set") or in the offices for particular TV shows or films.
 These opportunities usually come up on short notice and are therefore difficult to include in the context of a planned internship program.
 However, if you wish to pursue an opportunity in this area, we would encourage you to take the initiative to contact and/or submit cover letters and resumes directly to the projects in which you are interested.
 You can find out what projects are in pre-production or production through various industry resources: Production Weekly publishes weekly reports of films/shows in production; Deadline, Variety, and The Hollywood Reporter (aka "The Trades") are vital for staying up to date with industry news.